-The main criteria for food stamps eligibility is the total income earned by the members of a household.
+The main criterion for food stamps eligibility is the total income earned by the members of a household.
 In order to qualify, the household must meet both gross and net monthly income limits.

 Furthermore, additional eligibility requirements may also apply, such as one’s citizenship and residency in the U.S. Thus, it is important for applicants to accurately report the required information on their applications in order to receive the correct amount of benefits.
 Read on to learn more about food stamp eligibility in New York.

 Citizenship and Residency Requirements for SNAP in New York

 You must be a resident of New York to apply for financial assistance from the state.
 Each state operates its SNAP, so specific requirements may vary.
 You could qualify for benefits from your home state.

 In order to qualify for food stamps, you must be able to prove your U.S. citizenship or acceptable immigration status.
 This means that individuals who do not hold proper immigration documentation are ineligible to receive SNAP benefits.

 Additionally, non-citizens may need to meet additional requirements in order to have full SNAP eligibility.
 In general, non-citizens must meet one of the following requirements:

 - Have lived in the U.S. for at least five years.